How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 What happens when a Microsoft SharePoint site is deleted?
 Both the above PowerShell cmdlets and the web browser methods send the site collection to the recycle bin but don’t remove the site collection permanently.

-Permanently Delete a SharePoint Online Site Collection
+Permanently Delete a SharePoint Site Collection

 When you delete a site collection, it goes to the recycle bin.
-You may want to permanently delete that site collection to reuse the storage space or recreate a new site collection with the same URL.
+You may want to permanently delete that site collection to reuse the storage space or recreate a new one with the same URL.
 Because, If you try to create a site collection with a deleted site in the recycle bin, SharePoint gives you a message “The site address is available with modification” and doesn’t allow you to use the same URL!

 powershell to delete sharepoint online site collection